Notice of Pre-AIA or AIA Status

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale or otherwise available to the public before the effective filing date of the claimed invention.

-Regarding claim 3, Hill teaches everything noted above including a first bracket 13 (Fig. 2) configured to couple to the arm 12 and configured to move with respect to the arm, wherein the first bracket is configured to couple to the mounting portion of the first band saw.
+Regarding claim 3, Killian teaches everything noted above including a first bracket 39 configured to couple to the arm (22, 35, 36) and configured to move with respect to the arm, wherein the first bracket is configured to couple to the mounting portion 50 of the first band saw 51 (Fig. 5).

-Regarding claim 4, Hill teaches everything noted above including a second bracket 14 (Fig. 2) configured to couple to the arm 12 and configured to move with respect to the arm, wherein the second bracket is configured to couple to the mounting portion of the second band saw.
+Regarding claim 4, Killian teaches everything noted above including a second bracket 40 (Fig. 5) configured to couple to the arm (22, 35, 36) and configured to move with respect to the arm, wherein the second bracket 41 is configured to couple to the mounting portion 50 of the second band saw 51.

-7. Claims 1-4, 6-11, 13-17, and 19-20 are rejected under 35 U.S.C.
+4. Claims 1-4, 6, 8-11, 13, 15-17, 19, 21-23 are rejected under 35 U.S.C.
 102 (a)(1) as being anticipated by Lanser (7,159,499 B1), as provided with the IDS filled on 03/25/2024.
-Regarding claim 1, as best understood, Lanser teaches a band saw stand comprising: a base 33; and an arm 45 rotatably coupled to the base 33, wherein the arm defines an opening (defined by the space or opening between the sides of the bracket 45 which accommodates support 35; Fig. 14) configured to receive a selected one of at least a mounting portion (defined by the bottom section of the band saw which is held by the support 35; Fig. 5B) of a first band saw 13 and a mounting portion (the bottom section of another band saw which could be different in length than the first band saw) a second band saw, wherein the mounting portion of the first band saw and the mounting portion of the second band saw are different, wherein the band saw stand is configured to couple to the selected one of at least the mounting portion of the first band saw and the mounting portion of the second band saw.
-See Figs. 1-5D in Lanser.
-It should be noted that the limitation, “wherein the mounting portion of the first band saw and the mounting portion of the second band saw are different” does not further structurally limit the band saw guide stand as claimed apparatus.
-However, the opening could receive two band saws which that have different lengths or heights.
+Regarding claim 1, Lanser teaches a band saw stand comprising: a base 33; and an arm 45 rotatably coupled to the base 33, wherein the arm defines an enclosed aperture (defined by the opening bounded by the side portions of the bracket 45 and associated support structure which accommodates support 35; Figs. 3 and 14) configured to receive a selected one of at least a mounting portion (defined by the bottom section of the band saw 13 supported by support 35; Fig. 5B) of a first band saw and a mounting portion of a second band saw, wherein the mounting portion of the first band saw and the mounting portion of the second band saw are different, wherein the band saw stand is configured to couple to the selected one of the mounting portion of the first band saw or the mounting portion of the second band saw.
+It should be noted that the claim does not expressly require that the enclosed aperture be completely or continuously enclosed on all sides, and therefore the opening region bounded by the structural portions of bracket 45 reasonably reads on the claimed enclosed aperture under the broadest reasonable interpretation.
+Further, the limitation “wherein the mounting portion of the first band saw and the mounting portion of the second band saw are different” does not further structurally limit the claimed apparatus because the opening is capable of accommodating band saws having differing dimensions, including differing heights and/or lengths.

-Regarding claim 2, as best understood, Lanser teaches everything noted above including that the base (117, 118) is configured to be selectively operable in a horizontal orientation and a vertical orientation.
+Regarding claim 2, Lanser teaches everything noted above including that the base (117, 118) is configured to be selectively movable between a horizontal orientation and a vertical orientation.
 It should be noted that the base operates when the band saw 13 in in a horizontal position (Fig. 5D) and also when the band saw is in vertical position (Fig. 5B).

 Regarding claim 3, Lanser teaches everything noted above including a first bracket 53 configured to couple to the arm 45 and configured to move (as pivots about the bolt 65 (Fig. 3) with respect to the arm 45, wherein the first bracket is configured to couple to the mounting portion of the first band saw 13.